 Sadly, their report ‘The State of Girls Rights in the UK’ concluded that girls growing up in the Middlesbrough area are the most disadvantaged in the whole of England and Wales.
-You can read a summary of the research by searching for the link below:
+You can read a summary of the research by following the link below:

 After reading the report, Liz and Krista, the Co-Founders of Rubies, felt it was vital that girls in the Middlesbrough area were given opportunities to hear a different message.
 They set up a local group to encourage girls to recognise their unique strengths and abilities and soon ‘Rubies’ was formed.

 In February 2018 Rubies became a registered charity and our team of staff and volunteers are now working in local primary and secondary schools and with individuals and families to help girls see themselves and each other positively.

 In the natural world Rubies are considered to be one of the most precious and valuable gemstones.
 As a charity we believe that our local girls need to know that they are also valued and have inherent worth.
 We believe that they have strengths and great potential and that, like natural rubies, they can develop their own vibrant characters.

 Rubies has developed a unique 8 week course for Year 6/7 girls to support them with the transition to secondary school.
 We will also be developing courses for older teens and are hoping to consistently connect with the same cohort of girls over a 5 year period to offer them support and encouragement.

 We are also planning to set up a mentoring service so we can offer 1-2-1 input for vulnerable girls who need more support in order to overcome the challenges they face.